robertZaufall/mindmanager_ai/readme.md

   - OpenAI w/ ***GPT4 Turbo*** (use your key)
   - Anthropic ***Claude 3*** (use your key)
   - groq w/ ***Mixtral*** (use your key)
-  - Gemini Pro Generative Language Api (use your key)
+  - Gemini Pro Generative Language (use your key)
-  - Gemini Pro via Vertex AI Api (use your access token)
+  - Gemini Pro via Vertex AI (use your access token)
   - Ollama w/ any LLM (use ***Zephyr*** or ***Mixtral*** model for best results)
 - Windows compatible (run macro/context menu or call the **Python** script directly)
 - macOS compatible (run **Automator** workflow (Quick Action) or call the **Python** script directly)